swt30/waterworlds-paper/waterworlds.md

 When calculating the adiabatic temperature profile, we enforced temperature and pressure continuity at these phase boundaries.
 We did this by ensuring that the equation for the adiabatic temperature gradient, equation @eq:temp-gradient, was finite and continuous.
 This effectively split the adiabatic temperature profile into several different sections, consisting of one separate adiabat for each phase and meeting at the phase boundaries of water.
-By handling each phase separately like this, we avoided the numerical difficulty of taking a derivative (equation @eq:thermal-expansion) across a density discontinuity.
+By handling each phase separately, we avoided the numerical difficulty of taking a derivative (equation @eq:thermal-expansion) across a density discontinuity.

 We note that it is possible to fix the radius and let another parameter vary instead.
 This could be the mass, surface temperature, surface pressure or the position of a layer boundary within the planet.